drcjar/ipfjes-thesis/source/12_chapter_4.md

 #### Exposure modelling approaches

-what are exposure model approaches

-what are their strenghts and weakness

-research and clinical utility

-asbestos examples

-Exposure modelling approaches typically modify existing measurment data on the basis of exposure determinant knowledge.
+Exposure modelling approaches modify existing measurment data on the basis of knowledge of the determinants of exposure.

-A common conceptual framework for this is the source-receptor model (link a pic).

-source receptor model e.g [@Tielemans2008] ?smith

-Temporal trends seen in the limit of detection (LOD) data in exposure databases tend to track regulatory controls and can be used to estimate historic exposure levels in the absebce of data by interpolation.[@Chung2015]
+A common conceptual framework for this is the source-receptor model (?link a pic) source receptor model[@Tielemans2008][@Smith1991] wherby inhalation exposure is considered in terms of an exposure source, a pathway from source to receptor, and the receptor.
+The model is then used to propose modifying factors such as activity emission potential, substance emission potential, localized control, worker behavior, surface contamination and respiratory protection.[@Tielemans2008].

+Exposure modelling approaches make strong intuitive sense; it is known that there is significant within-worker and between-worker variability in occupational exposures[@Symanski2006] and, for example, room size and ventillation have been empirically shown to affect the concentration of airborne chemical exposures.[@Cherrie1999a] Further, mathmatical exposure models that take account of known exposure modifying factors to estimate past exposures have shown a good correlation with measured values.[@Cherrie1999]

+A quantified validated historic asbestos exposure model[@Cherrie2018] has recently been developed and proposed as a means of for risk stratifying asbestos exposed workers to optimize mesothelioma screening efforts.
+The approach has the advantage, compared with job-exposure matrices, of providing a more granular quantified exposure assessment, sensitive to the exposure circumstances of the individual.
+However, the approach is limited by the fact that the individual must recall that they must recall their exposure circumstances which due to the latency of asbestos related disease may have occurred over 30 years ago.
+The approach is also limited by the relatively small number of industry-specific data points used for validation, though is unavoidable because of the scarcity of exposure measurement data.

+Exposure modelling approaches to assessing asbestos exposure have research and clinical utility notwithstanding the limitations outlined above together with the requirement that assessors be appropriately trained.

 #### Self-reported exposure

 what are self reported exposures